 It’s not terribly often we get to go full science nerd on here, but today we’re digging into the most magical material of them all: merino wool.
 It’s natural.
 It’s renewable.
 And it’s oh so comfortable.
 But why is it so comfortable, versatile, and fantastic?

 Unsurprisingly, merino wool comes from merino sheep.
-While we don’t exactly know how these fluffy little magical wool makers happened (they likely originated in Morocco or Spain and are definitely a domesticated breed), but we do know that they are the bearers of the softest wool of them all.
+While we don’t exactly know how these fluffy little magical wool makers happened (they likely originated in Morocco or Spain and are definitely a domesticated breed), we do know that they are the bearers of the softest wool of them all.

-The detailed science behind merino would take a lot of articles to explain, but the general gist is that the strands that make up merino wool are much thinner than traditional wool.
-This means we can achieve a much finer weave than traditional wool and take advantage of all the other perks: it’s light weight, softness to the touch, amazing moisture management, and odor resistance.
+The detailed science behind merino would take a lot of articles to explain, but the general gist is that the strands that makeup merino wool are much thinner than traditional wool.
+This means we can achieve a much finer weave than traditional wool and take advantage of all the other perks: its light weight, softness to the touch, amazing moisture management, and odor resistance.

 The Merino Wool Matrix